 What Causes a Low Accounts Receivable Turnover Ratio?

 Low accounts receivable turnover ratios typically stem from late-paying customers.
-Many companies, however, have found that it’s extremely difficult, if not impossible, to avoid such customers altogether.
-Besides, bigger companies tend to pay much later than requested but they also offer the most lucrative sales or contracts.
+However, many companies have found that it’s challenging, if not impossible, to avoid such customers altogether.
+Besides, bigger companies tend to pay much later than requested, but they also offer the most lucrative sales or contracts.
 Thus, you may conclude that in addition to wasting time, trying to find more punctual customers would do more harm than good to your cash flow.
-In this case, it’s probably best to just focus on your own collection tactics and implement some of the aforementioned strategies.
+In this case, it’s probably best to focus on your own collection tactics and implement some of the aforementioned strategies.

 Businesses with low ratios should only reconsider partnerships with customers who can barely afford to pay them at all.
-Struggling customers will likely cease placing orders in the near future anyway.
+Struggling customers will likely cease placing orders soon anyway.
 You might as well begin looking for better customers sooner rather than later.
 If these customers were struggling because of restrictive terms, your ratio would be too high, not too low.

 Accounts Receivable/Invoice Factoring

 Late payments can pile up to the point where they compromise your ability to cover vital business expenses.
-You need money now and likely cannot wait for new collection strategies to gradually improve your cash flow.
+You need money now and likely cannot wait for new collection strategies to improve your cash flow gradually.
 Businesses in this unfortunately common situation should look into accounts receivable/invoice factoring.

 Accounts receivable factoring is usually used to get over the occasional cash flow hump.
 It is most definitely not, however, a “last resort.”
 And if you work with a company like United Capital Source, you won’t have to worry about severing crucial partnerships in the process.
 The point of this solution is to help you accept more deals without endangering your cash flow.
 And yes: your accounts receivable turnover ratio will likely end up right where it should be.